The College of Swords Bard in D&D 5e is a master at the art of wielding a blade.

 Your Bardic Inspiration can now be used to support your allies or in situations where you really need to roll higher on a Flourish.
 You’ll be able to manage that resource better now while benefiting from a smaller (and free!) bonus each turn!

-So how can you connect your College of Swords Bard into the game world?
+So how can you connect your College of Swords Bard to the game world?

-While Blades are certainly gifted performers, it’s not uncommon for that to be simply one aspect of their identity.
+While Swords Bards or Blades are certainly gifted performers, it’s not uncommon for that to be simply one aspect of their identity.

 Could your character be a member of a traveling circus?
-Thanks to a bit of a checkered past, was the circus the only place that they could make a living in relative safety?
+Thanks to a bit of a checkered past, was the circus the only place where they could make a living in relative safety?